 Connect Container to Network

-You can connect any container to existing docker network by using containers name or ID.
+You can connect any container to an existing docker network by using containers name or ID.
 Once the container connected to the network, it can communicate with other containers in the same network.

 docker network connect [network_name] [container_name]